pnp/blog/content/post/improving-the-page-properties-web-part.md

   };
 ```

-So that\'s all of the necessary code.
-Here\'s what the finished product
+So that's all of the necessary code.
+Here's what the finished product
 looks like, compared to the original page properties web part.

 {{< image alt="diff-screencap" src="images/blog/improving-the-page-properties-web-part/diff-screencap.png" >}}
 This web part is now officially apart of the PnP Web Parts repository
 and can be found
 [here](https://github.com/pnp/sp-dev-fx-webparts/tree/master/samples/react-advanced-page-properties).
-I would love to hear about improvements you\'d like to see and obviously
+I would love to hear about improvements you'd like to see and obviously
 you are more than welcome to contribute.
 I already have a bit of a list
-of things I\'d love to see it do.
+of things I'd love to see it do.

 ## Other ideas for improvements